baxmittens/VTUFileHandler.jl/paper.md

 vtu -= 2.0; # [0,...,4.0] -> [-2.0,...,2.0]
 vtu ^= 2.0; # [-2.0,...,2.0] -> [4.0,...,0.0,...,4.0]
 ```
-The initial field and the resultant field of the above operations is displayed in figure \autoref{fig:1}.
+The initial field and the resultant field of the above operations are displayed in figure \autoref{fig:1}.

 ![Cube with initial result field (left).
 Cube with manipulated result field (right).\label{fig:1}](xramp1.PNG){ width=100% }

 # Conclusion

-A basic VTU library was implemented which does not claim completeness in terms of VTU features.
-Which feature set is complete, however, are the implement math operators which are sufficient to compute a full parametric or stochastic post-processing of VTU files.
+A basic VTU library was implemented, which does not claim completeness in terms of VTU features.
+However, which feature set is complete are the implemented math operators sufficient to compute a complete parametric or stochastic post-processing of VTU files.
 This implementation can readily be used for this purpose or can be utilized as a template for extending a different VTU library.
-An application example can be given with the quantification of uncertainties in coupled thermo-hydro-mechanical computations [@buchwald2021ogs6py] where  this tool together with [ogs6py](https://github.com/joergbuchwald/ogs6py) and [OpenGeoSys](https://www.opengeosys.org/) can be used to fully automate stochastic calculations.
+The quantification of uncertainties in coupled thermo-hydro-mechanical simulations can give an example of an application where this tool together with [ogs6py](https://github.com/joergbuchwald/ogs6py) and [OpenGeoSys](https://www.opengeosys.org/) [@buchwald2021ogs6py]
+can be used to automate stochastic calculations fully.

 # References